AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-implement-dependency-injection.md

         // Without this line you will get duplicate validations from both Avalonia and CT BindingPlugins.DataValidators.RemoveAt(0);

-        // ServiceManager retrieve an instance of MainViewModel
-        // The service manager's locator instance is used to resolve an instance of MainViewModel,
-        // with all the constructor dependencies of MainViewModel such as MyService that
+        // Register all the services needed for the application to run
+        // If in design mode we register different set of services using the extension method from step 2 var collection = new ServiceCollection();
+        collection.AddCommonServices();
+        if (Design.IsDesignMode)
+        {
+            collection.RegisterDesignTimeServices();
+        }
+        else
+        {
+            collection.RegisterRealServices();
+        }

-        // was configured during the container creation. var vm = ServiceManager.Locator.GetRequiredService<MainViewModel>();
+        // Creates a ServiceProvider containing services from the provided IServiceCollection var services = collection.BuildServiceProvider();

+        var vm = services.GetRequiredService<MainViewModel>();
         if (ApplicationLifetime is IClassicDesktopStyleApplicationLifetime desktop)
         {
             desktop.MainWindow = new MainWindow